NBISweden/SCoRe_user_doc/docs/faq.md

 - [Knowledge how to use these resources listed, i.e. courses](courses.md)
 - [Efficiency, i.e. knowing how to use computational power effectively](efficiency.md)

+## Who is behind this site?

+SCoRe is behind this site.

+## What is SCoRe?

+SCoRe is an abbreviation of 'Support for Computational Resources'.
+One of the purposes of this NBIS unit is to help Swedish life scientists find the resources they need.